ucestorage/GCC/README.md

 2. Make sure you have the latest java version installed.

-3. Make a new Folder, put the .jar inside, start up the Application.
+3. Make a new Folder, put the .jar inside, startup the Application.

 4. Select "First Start"; enter Informations asked for.